zminic/blog.docpad/src/documents/posts/2016/02/wcf-reverse-invoke-tunnel.html.md

 ## Proposed architecture ##

 After considering options I proposed architecture with custom application tunnel between DMZ and intranet zones.
 This architecture includes two intermediary routers, in further text R1 and R2, that form application tunnel.
-The R1 and R2 pair is called application tunnel.
-Message sent to the R1 router will be forwarded to R2 router using reverse connection.
+Messages sent to the R1 router will be forwarded to R2 router using reverse connection.
 After that R2 router must route message to the destination service.

 <img class="centered img-responsive" src="/images/posts/wcf-reverse-invoke.png" title="Proposed architecture" />

-Following steps describe general flow of communication:
+The following steps describe general flow of communication:

 1. Router R1 starts.
 2. Router R2 starts and tries to connect to R1 in regular intervals.
 First established connection is called management connection.